KellisLab/MantisExtensions/README.md

 The extension can be configured through `.env` or `.env.development`:

 * `PLASMO_PUBLIC_FRONTEND`: controls where the extension will embed the spaces to
-* `PLASMO_PUBLIC_COOKIE_DOMAIN`: will be the domain of frontend, that cookies are registered to. e.g. if `PLASMO_PUBLIC_FRONTEND` was `https://mantisdev.csail.mit.edu`, then `PLASMO_PUBLIC_COOKIE_DOMAIN` will be `mit.edu`.
 * `PLASMO_PUBLIC_SDK`: The domain to use as the extension backend for managing/creating spaces

-Ensure that the `PLASMO_PUBLIC_FRONTEND` and `PLASMO_PUBLIC_COOKIE_DOMAIN` here point to the same domain that is being used in the Extension Backend.
-This is because this extension sends the cookie to the backend, from the `PLASMO_PUBLIC_COOKIE_DOMAIN`.
+Ensure that the `PLASMO_PUBLIC_FRONTEND` here point to the same domain that is being used in the Extension Backend.
+This is because this extension sends the cookie to the backend from the hostname of `PLASMO_PUBLIC_FRONTEND`.
 This cookie won't work if the backend uses a different domain as the frontend.

-If you want to use a local frontend and cookie_domain, then create a `.env.development` file and set the variables in there, this won't be tracked by git.
+If you want to use a local frontend, then create a `.env.development` file and set `PLASMO_PUBLIC_FRONTEND=http://localhost:3000`, this won't be tracked by git.

 ## Development Workflow

 1. Make changes to the code
-2. Run `yarn run dev` for development
+2. Run `yarn dev` for development
-3. Load the extension from `build/chrome-mv3-dev/`
+3. Go to `chrome://extensions` in your browser and load the extension from `build/chrome-mv3-dev/`
 4. Test changes on supported websites
 5. Build and package for production